LibraryCarpentry/lc-marcedit/episodes/03-working-with-MARC-files.md

   </td>
   <td>mrc
   </td>
   <td>File format typically used in an  ILS or LSP.
 Other file extensions provided by vendors (ex. marc, dat, bin) are equivalent.
-Binary is format consisting of a series of sequential bytes, each of which is eight bits in length.
+Binary is a format consisting of a series of sequential bytes, each of which is eight bits in length.
   </td>
  </tr>
  <tr>